koestler/go-iotdevice/README.md

 VictronDevices:                                            # optional, a list of Victron Energy devices to connect to
   bmv0:                                                    # mandatory, an arbitrary name used for logging and for referencing in other config sections
-    General:                                               # optional, this section is exactly the same for all devices
+    Device: /dev/serial/by-id/usb-VictronEnergy_BV_VE_Direct_cable_VEHTVQT-if00-port0 # mandatory except if Kind: Random*, the path to the usb-to-serial converter
+    Kind: Vedirect                                         # mandatory, possibilities: Vedirect, RandomBmv, RandomSolar, always set to Vedirect expect for development
-      RegisterFilter:                                      # optional, default include all, defines which registers are show in the view,
+    Filter:                                                # optional, default include all, defines which registers are show in the view,
                                                            # The rules are applied in order beginning with IncludeRegisters (highest priority) and ending with DefaultInclude (lowest priority).
       IncludeRegisters:                                    # optional, default empty, if a register is on this list, it is returned
       SkipRegisters:                                       # optional, default empty, if a register is on this list, it is not returned
         - Temperature                                      # for BMV devices without a temperature sensor connect
         - AuxVoltage                                       # for BMV devices without a mid- or starter-voltage reading
       IncludeCategories:                                   # optional, default empty, all registers of the given category that are not explicitly skipped are returned
       SkipCategories:                                      # optional, default empty, all registers of the given category that are not explicitly included are not returned
         - Settings                                         # for solar devices it might make sense to not fetch / output the settings
       DefaultInclude: True                                 # optional, default true,  whether to return the registers that do not match any include/skip rule
     RestartInterval: 200ms                                 # optional, default 200ms, how fast to restart the device if it fails / disconnects
     RestartIntervalMaxBackoff: 1m                          # optional, default 1m; when it fails, the restart interval is exponentially increased up to this maximum
     LogDebug: false                                        # optional, default false, enable debug log output
     LogComDebug: false                                     # optional, default false, enable a verbose log of the communication with the device
-    Device: /dev/serial/by-id/usb-VictronEnergy_BV_VE_Direct_cable_VEHTVQT-if00-port0 # mandatory except if Kind: Random*, the path to the usb-to-serial converter
-    Kind: Vedirect                                         # mandatory, possibilities: Vedirect, RandomBmv, RandomSolar, always set to Vedirect expect for development

 ModbusDevices:                                             # optional, a list of devices connected via ModBus
   modbus-rtu0:                                             # mandatory, an arbitrary name used for logging and for referencing in other config sections
-    General:                                               # optional, this section is exactly the same for all devices
-      RegisterFilter:                                      # optional, default include all, defines which registers are show in the view,
-        # The rules are applied in order beginning with IncludeRegisters (highest priority) and ending with DefaultInclude (lowest priority).
-        IncludeRegisters:                                  # optional, default empty, if a register is on this list, it is returned
-        SkipRegisters:                                     # optional, default empty, if a register is on this list, it is not returned
-        IncludeCategories:                                 # optional, default empty, all registers of the given category that are not explicitly skipped are returned
-        SkipCategories:                                    # optional, default empty, all registers of the given category that are not explicitly included are not returned
-        DefaultInclude: True                               # optional, default true,  whether to return the registers that do not match any include/skip rule
-      RestartInterval: 200ms                               # optional, default 200ms, how fast to restart the device if it fails / disconnects
-      RestartIntervalMaxBackoff: 1m                        # optional, default 1m; when it fails, the restart interval is exponentially increased up to this maximum
-      LogDebug: false                                      # optional, default false, enable debug log output
-      LogComDebug: false                                   # optional, default false, enable a verbose log of the communication with the device
     Bus: bus0                                              # mandatory, the identifier of the modbus to use
     Kind: WaveshareRtuRelay8                               # mandatory, type/model of the device; possibilities: WaveshareRtuRelay8
     Address: 0x01                                          # mandatory, the modbus address of the device in hex as a string, e.g. 0x0A